 - The Administration is solidifying a “closer working relationship between State and DOD in the deployment of Military Information Support Teams.”

-- The framework suggests continuing enamor with technology over people.
+- The framework suggests continuing the enamor with technology over people.

 - A tenth of the framework is devoted to the Center for Strategic Counterterrorism Communication (CSCC) as an example of the interagency “collaboration we envision moving forward.”
 (Later this month, Amb.
 Alberto Fernandez takes the helm of CSCC.)